Simanta-076/MERN-Task/readme.md

 # CRUD Application Project

-This project consists of a CRUD (Create, Read, Update, Delete) application with a frontend and backend, along with a separate `UserTable` frontend to display registered users' information.
+This project consists of a CRUD (Create, Read, Update, Delete) application with a frontend and backend, along with a separate `UserTable` frontend to display registered users' information using HTML, jquery, CSS and Bootstrap.

 ## Table of Contents